patters-match/SC2KmacOS/README.md

 - To work around this, Wine must be compiled in 64-bit mode with WOW64 support.
 WOW64 (“Windows-on-Windows 64-bit”) is a compatibility layer inside Windows (and now Wine) which allows 32-bit Windows applications to run inside a 64-bit environment.
 - While SimCity 2000 is 32-bit code, its installer is a 16-bit executable which WOW64 cannot run.
 We will need to replace this.
 - The game has compatibility issues with current Wine 64-bit builds (smackw32.dll fails to initialise).
-- The game has other issues which need fixing:
+- The game has other issues which need fixing, in particular:
-  - palette cycling animation issues
+  - palette cycling animation issues (water flow)
   - load/save issues
   - game window initialises with an invisible size